-Not only should you know the mechanics of what a closure is, you should know why it matters, and be able to easily answer several possible use-cases for closures.
+Not only should you know what a closure is, you should know why it matters, and be able to easily answer several possible use-cases for closures.

 Be prepared for a quick follow-up: “Can you name two common uses for closures?”